-You can alter Snowball quilts block to make the patchwork mesh with nearly any layout.
-If you're new to quilting, it would be helpful for you to get familiar with patchwork bone structure before you decide how to construct your Snowball blocks, because there's no single corner configuration that works with every block.
+You can alter the Snowball quilts block to make the patchwork mesh with nearly any layout.
+If you're new to quilting, it would be helpful for you to get familiar with patchwork bone structure before you decide how to construct your snowball blocks because there's no single corner configuration that works with every block.

-The patchwork divisions at the Churn Dash block's corners take up one-sixth of the length of each block side.
-We'll make our Snowball tips the same length so that they intersect with the Churn Dash patchwork.
+The patchwork divisions at the Churn Dash block's corners take up 1/6 of the length of each block side.
+For this tutorial, make your snowball tips the same length so that they intersect with the Churn Dash patchwork.

-- one-sixth = 2" for a twelve-inch finished block
+- one-sixth = 2 inches for a 12-inch finished block

-- one-sixth = 1" for a six-inch finished block.
+- one-sixth = 1 inch for a 6-inch finished block

 Make a Snowball Block

-- Add 1/2" to desired Snowball tip dimensions to accommodate seam allowances.
+- Add 1/2 inch to desired snowball tip dimensions to accommodate seam allowances.
 Cut four squares equal to the result:

-- Use the quick Snowball corners method to sew a small square to each corner the large square.
-Trim and press -- the Snowball quilt block is complete.
+- Use the quick snowball corners method to sew a small square to each corner of the large square.
+Trim and press—the snowball quilt block is complete.

-- Cut four 4-1/2" squares and use the quick pieced Snowball method to sew them to the corners of the large square.
+- Cut four 4-1/2-inch squares and use the quick pieced Snowball method to sew them to the corners of the large square.
 Clip and press.

-To use a Snowball as an alternate with a 9-inch Friendship star quilt block, one-third = 3".
-Make the Snowball by sewing 3-1/2" squares to the corners of a 9-1/2" square.
+To use a snowball as an alternate with a 9-inch Friendship star quilt block, one-third = 3 inches.
+Make the snowball by sewing 3-1/2-inch squares to the corners of a 9-1/2-inch square.

-Do see a pattern?
-We're adding 1/2" to the finished size of the block segment that we want the tips to match.
+Do you see a pattern?
+We're adding 1/2 inch to the finished size of the block segment that you want the tips to match.

 Look closely at your patchwork to determine where you want the Snowball tips to meet the segments on an adjacent block.
-Calculate the finished length, add 1/2", cut squares that size and you're good to go.
-Be sure to add 1/2" to the large Snowball square's finished size, too, so that it matches the unfinished size of the quilt block it will rest against.
+Calculate the finished length, add 1/2 inch, cut squares that size and you're good to go.
+Be sure to add 1/2 inch to the large Snowball square's finished size, too, so that it matches the unfinished size of the quilt block it will rest against.